National Outreach

 • Be willing to collaborate with other NOCs.

-• Understand the NOC role, are willing to participate fully in the network and all it entails, and have a plan for how they will leverage the NOC role for the benefit of their communities.
+• Understand the NOC role, be willing to participate fully in the network and all it entails, and have a plan for how they will leverage the NOC role for the benefit of their communities.

 • Be committed to the OAO motto: Astronomy for Everyone.

-• What are the NOC's responsibilities?
+• What are the NOCs' responsibilities?

-• Report on quarterly events and activities
+• Report on quarterly events and activities.

-• Engage with other NOCs for brainstorming
+• Engage with other NOCs.

 • Get in touch with your local NOC.
 You can find all contact information in each country's NOC site.